samson84/the-game-of-life/README.md

 - [x] showing the generations and the population, 40 mins
 - [x] creating a basic structure for the next step calulation, debug needed 30 mins
 - [x] debugging adding some tests 45 mins
 - [x] correct the next state calculation, cover with test, add Reset 90 mins
+- [x] add a timer and start, stop, 20 mins